Case Study - City of Chula Vista Land Use and Planning

 Incorporating Healthy Food, Healthy Soils in General Planning and Policies

-The existing General Plan and future update provides a launching pad of opportunity to integrate healthy food, healthy soils as part of the city’s sustainable and resilient community strategies.
+The existing General Plan and future update provides an opportunity to integrate healthy food, healthy soils as part of the city’s sustainable and resilient community strategies.
 Chula Vista is already analyzing potential general plan amendments through its Healthy Chula Vista Initiative.
 Themes and goals are well suited to strengthen the connection between sound resource management, soil health and a healthy and sustainable community.
 For example:

 Healthy and Sustainable Community (Theme 5):